dlozanob/My-Notes/Linked note.md

-Hey!
+1/Hey!
 This is a linked note.

 >[!Info]
 >Use this note for auxiliar tasks